Bira/octopus-carnival/_drafts/wir-mm2-4e-dragon-01.md

 as students and wards, instead of slaves and worshippers.
 A metallic dragon is not going to set itself up as a god, but as a _university professor_.

-This entry has four dragon times: Adamantine, Copper, Gold, and Iron.
-From what I gather, Adamantine and Iron dragons made it into the main metallic lineup in 4e to replace bronze and brass dragons, which weren't distinct enough from Copper dragons.
+This entry has five dragon types: Adamantine, Copper, Gold, Iron and Silver.
+From what I gather, Adamantine and Iron dragons made it into the main metallic lineup in 4e to replace bronze and brass dragons, which weren't distinct enough from Copper dragons at a glance.
 I think I agree with that reasoning.
 While I'm sure these dragons have their own mechanical distinctions, I sure can't recall what they were just from looking at their names.

 ## The Numbers